Working with Action Responses

 In the screenshot above, the name of the action node is Get Last Typeform Submission.
 The condition for evaluating the status is Status of Action Get Last Typeform Submission.
 Setting the condition to Equals True (check box checked) sets the filter to allow a success status.

-The JSON response from running a Custom Action can be referenced by using a token with this format:
+The JSON response from running a Custom HTTP Action can be referenced by using a token with this format:

 {{Action Result From <node-name>}}